tonywu7/feedly-link-aggregator/README.md

 > scrapy crawl link_aggregator -a feed="https://xkcd.com/atom.xml" -a output=instance/xkcd.json
 ```

-The feed URL must be the actual RSS feed location that returns RSS/Atom XML data (i.e. a path to the homepage won't work).
-(Don't forget to properly quote your URL!)

 After it's finished, run the following to list all external links found in webpage data provided by Feedly:

 ```bash